Last Updated on October 8, 2023 by Joanne Harper

 The new plant will take its position while the other plant recovers.
 Once the plant has fully recuperated, you can swap it out again, allowing the now-roughed-up plant to take a break.

-Alternatively, you can find plants that hermit crabs won’t eat or plants that hold up to some roughhousing.
+Alternatively, you can find plants that hermit crabs won’t eat or hold up to roughhousing.
 Due to their thicker leaves, tropical plants can withstand hermit crab pinchers better.

 There are also plants that hermit crabs tend to avoid munching, like the pothos.